structured-query-language/structured-query-language.github.io/using-MATCH_RECOGNIZE-to-analyze-data-in-a-data-vault-effectivity-satellite.md

 # MATCH_RECOGNIZE and Data Vault Effectivity Satellite
-Effectivity Satellite is a powerful Data Vault artifact that is used to track the effectivity of a relationship.
+[Effectivity Satellite]|(data-vault-effectivity-satellite.md) is a powerful Data Vault artifact that is used to track the effectivity of a relationship.
 For e.g. it can be used to track the relationship between:
 1. Order and Customer, or
 2. Opportunity and Account, or
 3. Subscription Tier and Customer etc.